KaikeWesleyReis/bnlearn-multivar-prediction-metrics/README.md

 # Support Functions for Multi-Variable Prediction and Evaluation using *bnlearn package*
-**Overview**: This set of function was created for Discrete Bayesian Networks using *bnlearn package* to apply multi-variable prediction and Metrics to evaluate your model.
+**Overview**: This set of functions was created for Discrete Bayesian Networks using *bnlearn package* to apply multi-variable prediction and Metrics to evaluate your model quality.

 ## How to Use this content
 - Clone/download this repository to your working directory